yurimarx/iris-publisher/README.md

 ```

 The IRIS Publisher it will serve your documentation in: http://localhost:8000
-If you want download the static version, download the folder: /mkdocs/iris-publisher/site
+If you want download the static version, download the folder from your docker instance: /mkdocs/iris-publisher/site

 ## How to start coding
 This repository is ready to code in VSCode with ObjectScript plugin.